Guinotia: Distribution and habitat

 The species is native mostly to Dominica, Guadeloupe, Martinique and Saint Lucia.
 Its distribution is fragmented because of its presence on multiple islands, but it is plentiful in the regions it inhabits.

 Guinotia dentata lives mostly in streams (particularly shady ones) and ponds and may sometimes be seen on land, though it avoids areas that are excessively dry.
 It has not yet been observed in estuaries.
-It lives in streams and rives in the highlands of the Lesser Antilles, not including the Virgin Islands.
+It lives in streams and rivers in the highlands of the Lesser Antilles, not including the Virgin Islands.
 They are known to hide under roots of trees, rocks and rotten wood where they dig shallow burrows which are oval in shape.
 They have been spotted at altitudes of 2,850 ft.
 They certainly inhabit the Boeri Lake and may inhabit Freshwater Lake.

 The largest threat to the species is habitat destruction, and a protected area has been established on Dominica to conserve them.